Why Montana Ranch Real Estate?

 Chart by Shadow Stats

-Water will be coming a very important asset in the next 20 years.
+Over the next 20 years, water will be a very important asset.
 Water rights have always had significant value in Montana ranch real estate.
 The ability to guarantee moisture for livestock, forage and crops holds great monetary value for Montana farms and ranches.
-Couple that with the need of ever increasing populations need for more and more water and the value of water rights in Montana ranch real estate has a pretty good chance of either holding value or increasing in value.
+Couple that with the demand from ever increasing populations and you’ll see the need for more and more water increasing.
+As the nation’s water supply is called upon, the value of water rights in Montana ranch real estate has a good chance of holding value or increasing in value.
+Consequently, the value of a property that is accompanied by water rights may also increase.
 Montana ranch or farm real estate water rights can come from a number of sources.
 Whether it comes from a river, creek, reservoir or underground sources, water is the guarantee of life and the time of overlooking water as the most important asset may be coming to a close.
+I have written extensively about water rights in the following articles:

 Population of Montana

 Montana is known as the last best place.
-It has two famous National Parks in Yellowstone National Park and Glacier National Park.
-An abundance of other National Forests, Preserves, State Parks and Refuges.
+It has two famous National Parks; Yellowstone National Park and Glacier National Park.
+An abundance of other National Forests, Preserves, State Parks and Refuges, gives everyone an opportunity to experience the beauty of Montana.
 Working in Montana ranch real estate, I get to see some beautiful places.
-Montana has the most beautiful rivers, different number of species of wildlife and beautiful mountain views.
+Montana has the most beautiful rivers, different number of species of wildlife, and beautiful mountain views.
 Clients that are able to consummate a deal in Montana ranch real estate make an investment with great memories.

 Recent urban trends of violence and unrest have sent people looking for areas out of densely populated areas.
 Couple that with technology that has allowed people to live in rural areas and telecommute and Montana ranches and farms have become a viable residence for some people.
-We are seeing more and more unrest in bigger cities and with budget cuts in police forces some are viewing moving out into more rural areas as good moves for safety and family.
-This is the reason my family moved from Dallas, Tx six years ago.
+We are seeing more and more unrest in bigger cities.
+With budget cuts in police forces, some are viewing moving out into more rural areas as good moves for safety and family.
+As a result, this is the reason my family moved from Dallas, Tx six years ago.
 We had lived in an area that was consumed with people and concrete and while Dallas was where we grew up, we were desiring more room for our family and a safer place to raise our kids.
-I think that trend is just starting and will gain a great deal of traction if we continue to see urban areas have struggles.
+I think that trend is just starting and will gain a great deal of traction if we continue to see urban areas struggle.

 Final Thoughts on Montana Ranch Real Estate